awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [spowerline](https://mbauhardt.github.io/spowerline/) - Written in scala, inspired by agnoster, tmux powerline, vim powerline and the vim status plugin.
 * [staples ★0](https://github.com/dersam/staples) - based on bureau, displays user@host if connected through SSH.
 * [statusline ★34](https://github.com/el1t/statusline) - A responsive zsh theme that provides informational segments when you need them.
+* [steef ★2](https://github.com/danihodovic/steeef) - Zsh steeef theme as a standalone repository.
+The purpose behind this repo is avoid having a dependency on oh-my-zsh when using the steeef theme.
+Zsh plugin managers such as Antibody can use the theme without having to use oh-my-zsh.
 * [sugarfree](https://github.com/cbrock/sugar-free) - Based on the [Pure ★3386](https://github.com/sindresorhus/pure) and [Candy](https://github.com/BinaryMuse/oh-my-zsh/blob/binarymuse/themes/candy.zsh-theme) themes.
 * [tahuri ★0 ⏳1Y](https://github.com/Tahuri/oh-my-zshel-theme-tahuri) - Zsh theme for Arch Linux.
 * [termuxer ★0](https://github.com/patrick330602/termuxer) - Theme inspired by agnoster and linuxer.